midastruth/files.md/README.md

 >
 > **That self never arrived.**

-The Second Brain is fancy. _Sounds thrilling._
+The Second Brain is thrilling.
-Advanced guru templates, plugins...
+Advanced guru templates, plugins and AI workflows...
 One wants to scrape the wisdom of the whole internet.
 There's some beauty in this neat system.
 Every new note brings dopamine.
 _Second Brain gets better and better._